-- 1. Demonstrate leadership in their classrooms, in the school, and in the teaching profession. - 2.
-Facilitate learning through a respectful environment for a diverse population of students by demonstrating content knowledge, aligning instruction with the North Carolina Standard Course of Study (NCSOCS) using appropriate methodology as determined by the edTPA student teaching assessment. - 3..Demonstrate proficiency in gathering, analyzing and acting upon student assessment results as determined by the edTPA student teaching assessment. - 4.
-Meet proficiency requirements for the Pearson Foundations of Reading and General Curriculum tests. - 5...Meet proficiency requirements for the Praxis II Content Area Test associated with their program of study.
+1. Demonstrate leadership in their classrooms, in the school, and in the teaching profession.

+2. Facilitate learning through a respectful environment for a diverse population of students by demonstrating content knowledge, aligning instruction with the North Carolina Standard Course of Study (NCSOCS) using appropriate methodology as determined by the edTPA student teaching assessment.

+3..Demonstrate proficiency in gathering, analyzing and acting upon student assessment results as determined by the study.

+4...Meet proficiency requirements for the Pearson Foundations of Reading and General Curriculum tests.

+5...Meet proficiency requirements for the Praxis II Content Area Test associated with their program of